Ahmed-M0hamed/make_your_own_Virtual_assistant/README.md

 # make your own siri

-this is a trigger word detection project made with python and tensorflow so the project can be divided into phases so let me walk you through it
+this is a trigger word detection project made with python and tensorflow and pytorch so the project can be divided into phases so let me walk you through it

 ## create dataset